Maritime experts tackle food security issues in Pacific. ANCORS funding boost aims to improve wellbeing of Pacific

-After a two-year hiatus, the ANCORS Newsletter was re-launched In 2016, with a quarterly format and both a full PDF hardcopy and shorter e-newsletter.
+After a two-year hiatus, the ANCORS Newsletter was re-launched in 2016, with quarterly issues in both full-length electronic PDF and shorter e-newsletter 'highlights' formats.
 The ANCHOR keeps Advisors, Fellows, alumni, and potential collaborators, partners and students informed of the diverse activities in which the Centre and its partners are engaged.
-It also provides another forum to announce short course opportunities and to showcase some of the great people who study at and work for this dynamic and multidisciplinary Centre.
+It also provides another forum to announce professional short course and training opportunities and to showcase some of the great people who study at and work for this dynamic and multidisciplinary Centre.